Will closing a new credit card hurt my credit score?

 Before you downgrade a card, make sure there is a no-annual-fee equivalent.
 In other words, there must be a card in the same “family” that comes with no annual fee.

 For example, if you open the Chase Sapphire Reserve and decide you don’t want to pay its $550 annual fee any longer, you can downgrade it to a no-annual-fee Chase Freedom Unlimited or Chase Freedom.
-You can even downgrade the card to a Chase Sapphire Preferred, with a more manageable $95 annual fee.
+You can even downgrade the card to a Chase Sapphire Preferred Card, with a more manageable $95 annual fee.
 You can’t, however, downgrade the Chase Sapphire Reserve to a no-annual-fee Marriott Bonvoy Bold™ Credit Card, because it’s not in the same “family.”

 You’ll also find that some airline and hotel credit cards can’t be downgraded.
 They don’t have a no-annual-fee equivalent.